tudorkalisch/TasteFactory/README.md

 There is also a Login/Register feature.
 Also, I made some extra CRUD requests if they are needed in the future.

+# Future improvements
+1 - We can also add new categorization for ingredients, e.g. Sweet, Savoury, Hot etc.
+2 - Create a JWT from the user data instead of using the UUID 3 - Handle Google/Instagram/Facebook login

 If you need some help setting it up or you don't understand some stuff, reach out.